renkman/GenAiApi/README.md

 ## Use cases

 ### Chat
-The HTTP-POST route `/chat` just sends a message with the selected role to the Ollama API and returns its response.
+The HTTP POST route `/chat` just sends a message with the selected role to the Ollama API and returns its response.

 ### Image
 The HTTP GET route `/image` captures a current image from a live camera in Hamburg and lets the AI model explain what the time of day and weather are like.